Freight Broker Software and How It Supports Transportation Intermediaries

 Generated rate confirmation for a carrier, Source: Aljex

 The difference between the amount offered by the shipper and the money paid to the carrier is what the broker earns.
 To ensure profitability, they must define the most efficient transport option that benefits their own business while satisfying customer requirements.
-Doing this involves a lot of challenges.
+Doing this involves many operations, each with its own challenges.

 Collecting quotes.
 Brokers obtain rates from multiple sources.
 And getting quotes from each separate carrier manually is a time-consuming process.

-Managing carriers.
+Managing carriers and contracts.
 Working with carriers on a long-term contractual basis, brokers must be aware of when the contract is coming to an end and must be updated.

 Supervising delivery.
-While the shipment is being delivered, brokers smooth out any issues that may occur on the carrier’s side with timing, damages, or pricing.
-They also must keep shippers posted on the delivery status and cargo location.
+While the shipment is being delivered, brokers track the delivery status and cargo location and keep shippers posted.
+They also smooth out any issues that may occur on the carrier’s side with timing, damages, or pricing.

-Now, let’s see how freight broker software can solve these problems.
+Now, let’s see how freight broker software can help perform these operations with maximum efficiency.

 Freight broker software modules

 Early in the game, brokers can manage their handful of loads manually.
-But as their network grows, they’ll need to reinvest the initial profit into technologies to scale their business.
-The specialized software will systematize the shipment process, improve the overall brokerage service offering, and ultimately organize operations a whole lot better.
+But as their network grows, they need to reinvest the initial profit into technologies to scale their business.
+Specialized software systematizes the shipment process, improves the overall brokerage service offering, and ultimately organizes operations a whole lot better.

 Freight broker software is a modular system that typically comprises five key components: